v1nc/arch-beat/README.md

 # arch-beat
-Fork to math the arch-beat theme to the arch-orange color theme.
+Fork to match the arch-beat theme to the arch-orange color theme.

 ![Theme video](video.gif)
 (Basically the same with #E86C2E instead of white.)